What Is Breast Cancer?

 Stages of Breast Cancer

 Several tests are used to measure the size of a tumor and learn how far it has spread.
 This is called staging.
 The stage of your cancer will help determine your treatment.
-Based on American Cancer Society guidelines, the stages of breast cancer are:
+Based on National Cancer Institute guidelines, the stages of breast cancer are:

 Stage 0.
 The cancer is noninvasive.
 Cancer cells are found only in the ducts (ductal carcinoma in situ).